jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 .ossautocomplete_link_over { background:#efedea;}
 ```

 That's it!
-Click "Save & close" and then click "View" in the list of renderers.
+Click `Save & close` and then click `View` in the list of renderers.

-Autocompletion should work.
+The autocompletion should be active.

 ![Using autocompletion](database_autocomplete_results.png)